shotmendoza/proto-pipe/docs/quickstart.md

 ```

 **Shared views** — define reusable transformations in `views_config.yaml`
 and reference them by name in any SQL file.
-Run `vp refresh-views` after
+Run `vp refresh views` after
 editing a view SQL file.

 **Macros** — define reusable column-level expressions with `vp new macro`
 and call them in any SQL file.
-Run `vp db-init` after adding a macro to
+Run `vp init db` after adding a macro to
 re-register it.

 See `docs/adding_deliverables.md` for the full reference.